nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts.
-2. AddressBook shows a list of contacts.
+2. NetworkBook shows a list of contacts.
 3. User requests to contact a specific contact in the list via a particular social media platform.
-4. AddressBook loads the social media platform page of the specific contact in the list.
+4. NetworkBook loads the social media platform page of the specific contact in the list.

     Use case ends.